Hi, I’m Nicola from The People Mentor.

 • Identify potential consequences if the expected standard is not met.

-Having difficult conversations, especially around performance, can be a headache for any manager, and as the HR manager, if these aren’t dealt with at team level, they’ll become your headache.
+Having difficult conversations, especially around performance, can be a headache for any manager, and as the HR manager, if these aren’t dealt with at the team level, they’ll become your headache.

 But where is the time to deal with those niggling manager and team issues that need fixing before they become a serious problem?